openjdk/babylon/hat/docs/hat-minimizing-buffer-transfers.md

 }
 ```

-Alternatively what if the buffers themselves could hold the deviceDirty flags javaDirty?
+Alternatively, what if the buffers themselves could hold the deviceDirty flags javaDirty?

 ```java